Reloaded-Project/Reloaded-II/Docs/UpdateSupport.md

 ### GameBanana

-**Support:** A package is considered as "supported" if the file below exists.

 Support for mod updates from GameBanana can be added by copying the `ReloadedGamebananaUpdater.json` file from the Launcher's `Template` folder the to mod folder.

-After copying, you should then edit the file to include the entry ID and type.
+First, [upload your mod as a private submission](./Images/GameBananaPrivate.png), copy the file to your mod folder and then edit the file to include the entry ID and type.

 *Example:*